lucatume/wp-browser/README.md

 * `rootFolder` - optional absolute path to the WordPress plugin or theme to be symlinked root folder; will default to the Codeception root folder

 ### Copier
-The `tad\WPBrowser\Extension\Copier` extension provides an automation to have specificic files and folders copied to specified destination files and folders before the suites run.
+The `tad\WPBrowser\Extension\Copier` extension provides an automation to have specific files and folders copied to specified destination files and folders before the suites run.
 While WordPress handles symbolic linking pretty well there are some cases, like themes and drop-ins, where there is a need for "real" files to be put in place.
 The extension follows the standard Codeception extension activation and has one configuration parameter only: